dbaldridge-lab/htcf/jupyter_vscode.md

 #### Troubleshooting

-TODO: If I create another tunnel will it be named n004 (another SSH connection + tunnel?)

 TODO: How to ensure VSCode Server isn't running on login node.
 Maybe check in terminal(outside of VSCode) using the following: c.chitwood@login ~
 $ ps aux | grep -E 'code-server|vscode-server|server.sh' | awk '{print $1}' | sort | uniq -c